The Stranger Philosophical Viewpoints: The Absurd Quotes

 I said that people never change their lives, that in any case one life was as good as another and that I wasn’t dissatisfied with mine here at all.
 (1.5.3)

 Meursault’s response to his boss’s offer of a position in Paris betrays his belief that a certain hopelessness surrounds change and human existence.
-His comment also implies that each person’s life is essentially equal to everyone else’s, and that there is no sense in change.
-This is important; Meursault comes back to this notion of omni-equality at the end of the novel, at which point he declares the reason for it (namely, that everyone will die, just the same).
-Here, however, he isn’t yet aware of this.
-Again, think of this as a half-way point for his transformation.
+His comment also implies that each person’s life is essentially equal to everyone else’s, and that there is no sense in changing your own life.
+This is super-important; Meursault comes back to this notion of omni-equality at the end of the novel, at which point he declares the reason for it (namely, that everyone will die, just the same).
+Think of this as a half-way point for his transformation.